-RiskMetricsTM Approach
+RiskMetrics™ Approach

-RiskMetrics is a branded form of the exponentially weighted moving average (EWMA) approach.
-The optimal (theoretical) lambda varies by asset class, but the overall optimal parameter used by RiskMetrics has been 0.94.
-In practice, RiskMetrics only uses one decay factor for all series:
+RiskMetrics™ is a branded form of the exponentially weighted moving average (EWMA) approach.
+The optimal (theoretical) lambda varies by asset class, but the overall optimal parameter used by RiskMetrics™ has been 0.94.
+In practice, RiskMetrics™ only uses one decay factor for all series:

 0.94 for daily data